Bloom776/smart-calendar-scheduler/README.md

-# smart-calendar-scheduler
+# Smart Calendar Scheduler 🧠📆

-A lightweight AI-powered calendar assistant that helps users create, update, and manage events via natural language commands.
+An AI-powered calendar scheduling assistant that lets users manage their Google Calendar using natural language.
+Built as part of a larger admin automation project.

+## 🔧 Features
+- Create and manage calendar events with ease
+- Natural language understanding using Python
+- Google Calendar integration
+- Extendable as part of a broader assistant system